kontenta/kontour/docs/form-templates.md

 so you may just pass an Eloquent model to the view.

 [Laravel's `$errors` bag](https://laravel.com/docs/validation#quick-displaying-the-validation-errors)
-is used to display errors for inputs.
+is used to display error messages for inputs.
 If you have [named error bags](https://laravel.com/docs/validation#named-error-bags) in your view, you can put one of those bags into the `$errors` variable by including a partial view.
 This is actually a good pattern for scoping variables to one of the forms on your page, if you have more than one.